xNaCly/blog/content/posts/2022/linux_guide_for_powerusers.md

 Select the default key as the `Super`-Key, it should be the `Win` button.
 Hit Enter to write the config.
 ![i3_first_config](/linux/i3_firstboot_config.png)

-i3 has a pretty unique keymap, here some basics:
+i3 has a pretty unique keymap, here are the most basics ones:

 | Keycombination  | what it does         |
 | :-------------: | :-----------------:  |